fletcher97/cub3D/README.md

 ![screenshot](sample.gif)

 ### SUMMARY
-Simple 3D maze, using raycasting.\
+Simple 3D maze, using raycasting.
+Project of the 42 cursus.
 Uses a basic graphics library called MiniLibX, provided by 42 school.
 You can find more info on the subject file.

 ### COMPILING (with CMake)